 I decided early in this case study that I wanted to test Google Product Listing Ads.
-I’ve never tried them before, but decided to give them a shot after seeing how easy it was to sync my Shopify store with Google Ads using Google channel.
+I’ve never tried them before, but decided to give them a shot after seeing how easy it was to sync my Shopify store with Google Ads using Google & YouTube app.

 This app allowed me to easily add products to my Google Merchant account and show my products in Google Shopping as well as inline product ads in Google searches.

 To do this with your Shopify store, read our documentation.
 Syncing up my store was very simple.
 First, I had to create an Adwords account and Merchant account.
-Next, I installed and setup the Google channel app and synced my glasses to my merchant account.
+Next, I installed and setup the Google & YouTube app and synced my glasses to my merchant account.